Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Introduction

-Here we show that it is possible to avoid all of these drawbacks with a conceptually new approach, resulting in a more robust solution for managing continuous action sets.
-The key idea is to \emph{smooth} the actions: each action $a$ is mapped to a well-behaved distribution over actions, denoted $\smooth(a)$, such as a uniform distribution over a small interval around $a$ (when the action set is the interval $[0,1]$).
-This approach leads to provable guarantees with no assumptions on the loss function, since the loss for a smoothed action is always well behaved.
+Here we show that it is possible to avoid all of these drawbacks with a conceptually new approach, resulting in a more robust solution for managing continuous action spaces.
+The key idea is to \emph{smooth} the actions: each action $a$ is mapped to a well-behaved distribution over actions. {When the action space is the interval $[0,1]$, this distribution can be a uniform distribution over a narrow band around $a$: an interval $[a-h,a+h]$, where $h>0$ is a given \emph{bandwidth} parameter.
+Rather than restrict the loss function, we posit a different, ``smoothed'' benchmark.} This approach leads to provable guarantees with no assumptions on the loss function, since the loss for smoothed actions is always well-behaved.
 Essentially, we may focus on estimation considerations while ignoring approximation issues.
 We recover prior results that assume a small Lipschitz constant, but the guarantees are meaningful in much broader scenarios.

 Our algorithms work with any competitor policy set $\Pi$ of mappings from context to actions, which we smooth as above.
-We measure performance by comparing the learner's loss to the loss of the best smoothed policy, and our guarantees scale with $\log |\Pi|$, regardless of the dimensionality of the context space.
-This recovers results for nonparametric policy sets, but more importantly accommodates \emph{parametric} policies that scale to high-dimensional context spaces.
-Further, in some cases we are able to exploit benign structure in the policy set and the instance to obtain faster rates.
+We measure performance by comparing the learner's loss to the loss of the best smoothed policy, and our guarantees scale with $\log |\Pi|$, regardless of the dimensionality of the context space. \df{Compared with prior work, this recovers some known worst-case results that can only accommodate nonparametric policy sets~\citep{slivkins2014contextual,cesa2017algorithmic}, but, more importantly, our results accommodate \emph{parametric} policy sets that scale to high-dimensional context spaces.} \dfc{This recovers results for nonparametric policy sets, but more importantly accommodates \emph{parametric} policies that scale to high-dimensional context spaces. }Further, we are able to exploit benign structure in the policy set and the instance to obtain {better regret} rates.